AutoSpeedWatch automatically records speeding vehicles as an aid to Community Speed Watch (CSW) schemes.

 - Allows reporting of those speeders to the Police

 No need for people at the roadside, no risk of being struck, no verbal or physical abuse.
 All the CSW team need to do is verify the logs it creates using a browser at home or anywhere else, making Community SpeedWatch easier, safer, and more effective.
-The logged speeders, prioritised by severity, then get sent to your local police electronically.
-This allows them to identify and take further action; often by writing to the registered keeper in the first instance, but it also allows them to deploy the Speed Enforcement Units at specific places and times in order to catch and fine the worst speeders.
+The logged speeders are prioritised by severity for reporting the local police force.
+This allows them to identify and take further action as they deem appropriate; often by writing to the registered keeper in the first instance, but it also allows them to deploy the Speed Enforcement Units at specific places and times in order to catch and fine the worst speeders.

 - Connects CSW schemes together for better enforcement measures